 The Board has introduced these two observer posts as we greatly value the views and opinions of our members at all stages in their careers.
 MJDF members represent the future of the Faculty and so it’s important that you have an opportunity to influence its future direction and development.

 The Faculty Board meets three times per year, in February, June and October, and one meeting normally takes place on a Saturday.
 Observers will be appointed for up to 3 years.
-Guidance for Board observers can be found below.
-You can also read more about the rlole of the Faculty Board and the governance structure in the Schedule of Delegated Authority document below.
+Click here for guidance for board observers.
+You can also read more about the role of the Faculty Board and the governance structure in the Schedule of Delegated Authority.

 Applicants for these posts must meet the following criteria in order to be considered: